 The Pho Trail – a morning walking tour

-We will take you out of the tourist area into the “real” Ho Chi Minh City, to a pho place that’s been serving noodle soup for more than 30 years.
+We will take you out of the tourist area for a food walk through the “real” Saigon.
+We’ll start at a pho place that’s been serving noodle soup for more than 35 years.
 This place is one of Saigon’s best kept secrets … and it also serves great Vietnamese coffee.

-After breakfast, we’ll wander around the backstreets, past bakeries, com tam (broken rice) restaurants and other intriguing local shops.
-As we walk we’ll start collecting snacks from local stalls and wandering vendors.
+After breakfast, we’ll wander around the backstreets, past food stalls, com tam (broken rice) restaurants and other intriguing local shops.
+As we walk we’ll start collecting snacks to sample later, picnic-style.

 We’ll walk through a chaotic local wet market, where tiny stall sell dried, pickled and fresh produce, as well as live seafood, frogs and fresh meat.
 We’ll stop in the noisy eating area to soak in the craziness.

 A short walk from the market is a peaceful park, and a temple famous for its fortune telling.
 In the shade of one of the tall trees, we’ll have our “tasting” picnic, then adjourn to a little rice restaurant where we’ll enjoy a family-style meal.